Are you eligible for Access to Leeds?

 Please note: we cannot guarantee that eligible applicants will be automatically flagged so it is important that you submit a direct application if you want to take part in the scheme.

-The scheme is now closed to new applicants and will reopen in September 2016 for applicants submitting their UCAS applications for 2017 entry.
+The scheme is now closed to new applicants and will reopen on Monday 26 September 2016 for applicants submitting their UCAS applications for 2017 entry.

 Your Access to Leeds application should be submitted as closely as possible to your UCAS application.
 UCAS deadlines are 15 October for medicine and dentistry and 15 January for all other courses.